cfrinka/rate-limit-modak/readme.md

   6. Validates the key against the rate limit rule.
   7. Returns `true` if the key is valid; `false` otherwise.

   This folder also contains the **EmailService** file, responsible for sending the emails.
-Note that this is not fully set up, as it was not the focus of this project.
+The service is called only when the notificationService returns true.

 ### `app.ts`